 Paul lovingly concluded his letter to the Corinthians with greetings that broadened their perspective, deepened their sense of partnership, and reminded them of the wonder of belonging to God’s family.
 Warning against hypocrisy, he urged them to focus on grace as they awaited the Lord’s return.
-As Alistair Begg closes this series, he reminds us that in Christ, we are part of something far bigger than ourselves: God’s heavenly family and sovereign plan.
+As Alistair Begg closes this series in 1 Corinthians, he reminds us that in Christ, we are part of something far bigger than ourselves: God’s heavenly family and sovereign plan.

 Sermon Transcript: Print

 Father, with our Bibles open before us, it is the longing of our hearts that these words may be true of all who worship with us regularly.
 We pray that you will open the eyes of those who are spiritually blind, that you will take that which deafens your voice as a result of sin and rebellion and unbelief, and that you might be pleased even to use these final verses of 1 Corinthians 16 to draw men and women to yourself.
 And for those who believe, grant that we may be ready to offer our lives to you in unreserved service.
 We want to see you, Lord Jesus, lifted high like a banner unfurled across this city and across this nation.
 And we pray in your lovely name.
 Amen.